Happy Home, Happy Skin

 Understanding the Link Between Your Home and Skin Health

 Your home environment plays a bigger role in skin health than you might think.
 Factors like air quality, humidity levels, cleaning products, and even the materials in your furniture can influence your skin barrier and overall complexion.
-Creating a skin-friendly home helps minimise irritants, reduce inflammation, and maintain a healthy glow.
+Creating a skin-supportive home helps minimise irritants, reduce inflammation, and maintain a healthy glow.

 How This Can Present on Skin

-Harsh cleaning products with synthetic fragrances or alcohols can irritate the skin, leading to dryness, itching, or flare-ups.Dry Air
+Harsh cleaning products with synthetic fragrances or alcohols can irritate the skin, leading to dryness, itching, or flare-ups.

-Mineral-rich water may leave residues on the skin that disrupt the barrier and increase sensitivity.Allergens
+Hard water may leave mineral residues on the skin, disrupting the barrier and increasing sensitivity.

-Dust mites, mould, and pet dander in soft furnishings can trigger flare-ups, especially in sensitive or eczema-prone skin.Fabric Irritants
+Allergens such as dust mites, mould, and pet dander can trigger flare-ups, especially in eczema-prone skin.

-Synthetic, non-breathable materials in clothing or bedding can trap heat and irritate the skin.Synthetic Fragrances
+Synthetic fabrics in clothing or bedding can trap heat and irritate the skin.

 Need Extra Support?